 - Multiply the result by 100 to turn the decimal into a percentage.

 Once you have calculated your DTI, you can evaluate whether it’s low enough to get approved for a mortgage.
-The lower your DTI, the more likely you’ll be to get approval.
+The lower your DTI, the more likely you’ll get approval.

 Avoid The Pitfalls When Determining How Much House You Can Afford

-When asking “how much house can I afford,” people tend to use two basic strategies.
-Most base their assessment on how large a loan lenders are willing to give them.
+When determining how much house they can afford, people tend to use two basic strategies.
+Most base their assessment on how large of a loan lenders are willing to give them.
 But others use their current rent to determine how much they can afford to spend on monthly mortgage payments.
 The problem with these two approaches is that they tend to lead people to overestimate their budgets.

-In order to know how much house you can afford, you not only need to think about how much you have saved but how much you will be spending.
-Although you’ll no longer be spending money on rent, you will have a slew of new payments that you need to consider, such as closing costs, property taxes, homeowners insurance and fees.
+To know how much house you can afford, you not only need to think about how much you have saved but how much you’ll be spending.
+Even though you’ll no longer be spending money on rent, you’ll have a slew of new payments that you need to consider, such as closing costs, property taxes, homeowners insurance and fees.
 And if the home you purchase needs work, you’ll also have to factor in the cost of home improvements.

 ‘How Much House Can I Afford’ Rule Of Thumb